disqus/durabledict/README.rst

 Notes on Persistence, Consistency and the In-Memory Cache
 -----------------------------

-Nearly all methods called on a Modeldict dictionary class (i.e. ``RedisDict``) are proxied to an internal dict object that serves as a cache for access to dict values.
+Nearly all methods called on a Durabledict dictionary class (i.e. ``RedisDict``) are proxied to an internal dict object that serves as a cache for access to dict values.
 This cache is only updated with fresh values from persistent storage if there actually has been a change in the values stored in persistent storage.

-To check if the data in persistent storage has changed, each modeldict backend is responsible for providing a fast ``last_updated()`` method that quickly tells the dict the last time any value in the persistent storage has been updated.
-For instance, the ``ModelDict`` constructor requires a ``cache`` object passed in as an argument, which provides implementations of cache-line interface methods for maintaining the ``last_updated`` state.
+To check if the data in persistent storage has changed, each durabledict backend is responsible for providing a fast ``last_updated()`` method that quickly tells the dict the last time any value in the persistent storage has been updated.
+For instance, the ``Durabledict`` constructor requires a ``cache`` object passed in as an argument, which provides implementations of cache-line interface methods for maintaining the ``last_updated`` state.
 A memcache client is a good candidate for this object.

-Out of the box by default, all Modeldict classes will sync with their persistent data store on all writes (insert, updates and deletes) as well as immediately before any read operation on the dictionary.
+Out of the box by default, all Durabledict classes will sync with their persistent data store on all writes (insert, updates and deletes) as well as immediately before any read operation on the dictionary.
 This mode provides *high read consistency* of data at the expense of read speed.
 You can be guaranteed that any read operation on your dict, i.e. ``settings['cool_feature']``, will always use the most up to date data.
 If another consumer of your persistent data store has modified a value in that store since you instantiated your object, you will immediately be able to read the new data with your dict instance.

 Manually Control Persistent Storage Sync
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~